 Especially the beginning of the year we find ourselves in the middle of quarterly or even yearly planning discussions regarding which product initiatives to tackle next.

-Often times, the few items which find an actual slot on the short term roadmap are the essence of a so called ‘long list’ of ideas.
+Often, the few items which find a slot on the short term roadmap are the essence of a so-called ‘long list’ of ideas.
 But what happens with all the other brainstormed output?
-They get thrown into a so called ‘idea backlog’, right next to that great idea you had last year and tried to bring into development.
-Especially when it has been a close call regarding prioritization, it feels like a good excuse for all participants to not entirely dismiss an idea but to ‘save it for later’.
+They get thrown into a so-called ‘idea backlog,’ right next to that great idea you had last year and tried to bring into development.
+Especially when it has been a close call regarding prioritization, it feels like a good excuse for all participants to not entirely dismiss an idea but to ‘save it for later.’

-Instead, I highly recommend to make a clear cut below the very top product ideas which find their ways into execution and just start a new ideation process from a blank sheet the next time a roadmap slot is up for discussion.
+Instead, I highly recommend making a clear cut below the very top product ideas which find their ways into execution and just start a new ideation process from a blank sheet the next time a roadmap slot is up for discussion.

 And if an idea is truly so good that it’ll appear again and again on your lists, it’ll find its way into production mode when the time is right.
 Trust me.